pedroquezado/braspress/README.md

-Here's a detailed and structured `README.md` file for the Braspress integration project:

----

 # Braspress PHP Client

 This PHP client library allows you to interact with the Braspress API for freight quotation and tracking services.
 The library provides a convenient way to access Braspress's services, including calculating shipping costs and tracking shipments, with support for both rodoviário (road) and aéreo (air) modalities.